Skip to Content

 Purity combines on-premises efficiency and control with cloud economics to help you unify, protect, and intelligently manage your data.

-• Unify storage: Aggregate data and consolidate workloads with block access with NVMe over Fabrics (NVMe-oF), Fibre Channel, and iSCSI.
+• Unify storage: Aggregate data and consolidate workloads with file and block access with NVMe over Fabrics (NVMe-oF), Fibre Channel, iSCSI, SMB, NFS, and S3.

 • Always-on protection and recovery: Keep your business running without disruption with out-of-the-box protection and integrated disaster recovery.
 No configuration is needed.

-• Intelligent management: Monitor and optimize storage from a single interface using Pure1® and deploy workloads seamlessly across cloud and on-premises storage.
+• Intelligent management: Monitor and optimize storage from a single interface using Pure1® and Everpure Fusion™ to deploy workloads seamlessly across cloud and on-premises storage.

 Get unbelievable simplicity with Purity.